 - Turn off the heat.
 Add the shrimp to the pot.
 Cook for about 2 minutes until the shrimp are opaque and pink.

-- Drizzle with melted butter sprinkle with Old Bay, and chopped parsley.
+- Ladle the hot cooking liquid over the top.
+Drizzle with melted butter, sprinkle with Old Bay, and top with chopped parsley.

 - Serve with lemon wedges, melted butter, and cocktail sauce for dipping.